arDrag0n/mi-arch/README.md

-# MI-ARCH
 ## Customized Arch-Linux
 ### SCRIPT IS STILL IN ALPHA VERSION
+Run install.sh in installation environment
-First install install.sh and yay.sh (respectively) as root
+Then run root.sh as root
-Then install theme.sh as a regular user
+Finally, run theme.sh as a regular user